SenseLogic/SPARK/README.md

 ## Internationalization

-Strings can be internationalized by using language separators :
+Any string can be internationalized by separating translations with language separators :

 ```
 Default language text¨de:German text¨fr:French text¨ru:Russian text...